Skip to content

 You can pick a material for the bar that suits your overall look.
 Depending on your style, this may mean granite, marble, wood, or a custom bar material.

-Around the bar, many of our clients love the look of a tiled bar-back wall that runs all the way to the ceiling.
+Around the bar, many of our clients love the look of a tiled bar-back wall that runs to the ceiling.
 Open shelves keep more of the tile visible to enhance the visual appeal.

 Lighting